susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 > [!NOTE]
 > The game restricts movement to 4 directions, Manhattan Distance is the most logical way to calculate distance, the other methods are experimental only (for educational purposes).

-When user selcets compuetr as the player, the game prompts the user to choose heuristic calculation method, `distance` function takes two parameters of type `Tile`, `t1` and `t2`, here are the implemented methods so far:
+When user selects computer as the player, the game prompts the user to choose heuristic calculation method, `distance` function takes two parameters of type `Tile`, `t1` and `t2`, here are the implemented methods so far:

 #### Manhattan Distance: